MarvinBaral/WorkingHoursManagement/README.md

 The working hour entries are saved in data/saveWorkingHours.csv, which can be opened by excel or openoffce,... .

+To make these scripts perfect easily working, you have to create links of both .exe files to your Desktop.
+Do this by choosing "Send To" > "Desktop" in the right-click menue.

 To add/ remove available topics, you have to edit data/topics.txt.
 Topics are separated by newlines.